RasmussenLab/vamb/README.md

 __4) Map the reads to the FASTA file to obtain BAM files__

-:warning: *Important:* If you allow reads to map to multiple contigs, the abundance estimation will be more accurate.
-However, all BAM records for a single read *must* be consecutive in the BAM file, or else Vamb will miscount these alignments.
-This is the default order in the output of almost all aligners, but if you use BAM files sorted by alignment position and have multi-mapping reads, you must sort them by read name first.
+:warning: *Important:* Vamb only accepts BAM files sorted by coordinate.
+You can sort it with `samtools sort`.

 Be careful to choose proper parameters for your aligner - in general, if reads from contig A align to contig B, then Vamb will bin A and B together.
 So your aligner should map reads with the same level of discrimination that you want Vamb to use.
 Although you can use any aligner that produces a specification-compliant BAM file, we prefer using `minimap2` (though be aware of [this annoying bug in minimap2](https://github.com/lh3/minimap2/issues/15)):